Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 * Plan inventory and staffing based on seasonal sales trends
 * Introduce loyalty programs to retain high-value customers

+---

+## 🧠 SQL Analysis
+SQL was used to extract insights such as:
+- Total sales and profit
+- Regional performance
+- Top products and customers
+- Loss-making products

+---
 ## 🖼 Dashboard Preview

 ### Overview